powerapi-ng/joulehunter/README.md

     asyncio.run(main())
     ```

-    Before Pyinstrument 4.0.0, we'd see only time spent in the run loop, like
+    Before joulehunter 4.0.0, we'd see only time spent in the run loop, like
     this:

     ```